 Yet how, if one does not and cannot “heal”, is this possible?

-In next week’s Widowhood Wednesday, we’ll explore a different model of the slow process of becoming who you will be now, in the life that is not your old life, but is yours nonetheless.
+I think there is a different model of the slow process of becoming who you will be now, in the life that is not your old life, but is yours nonetheless.
 A model more accurate than “healed.”
+Briefly — for this is a whole other post — it is the twin ideas of integration, and composting.

-I know it may hurt your eyes to look at beauty now, and you may not yet be hungry.
+I know it may hurt your eyes to look at beauty.
 But I am only offering them metaphorically, of course, on the page and screen.